 Repairing flat roof drip edges ranges from $150 to $400.
 Drip edges are L-shaped metal pieces positioned at the edge of the roof.
 They can also be known as drip edge flashing and are used to divert water off the roof, away from any fascias, preventing it from pooling under the roofing materials.
 Metal drip edges are strong, but they become dented or damaged in storms or because of falling debris.
 So, they may occasionally require patching or cleaning.

 Repairing flat roof flashing costs $200 to $750.
-Flashing is a thin metal material used to seal the edges of the roof and prevent water damage.
+Flashing is a thin metal material used to seal the edges of the roof, including around features like skylights, and prevent water damage.
 It is usually made from steel, copper, or aluminum and resists water and weather.
 However, it naturally wears down over time or may become damaged due to impacts in storms.

 Expect to pay from $250 to $1,000 for professional seam repair on a flat roof.
-The seams of the flat roof can be its weakest point.
+The seams of a flat roofing system can be its weakest point.
 This is where different sheets of material meet or roof parts connect.
 It is common for water to penetrate these areas more easily than other parts of the roof, potentially causing leaks and other damage.
 Seams may need to be treated with adhesive or sealing materials to repair them.

 Type of Problem | Average Repair Costs (Labor Included) |